 Enables students to demonstrate their ability in presenting technical data in logical form.
 Report topics may be from any area of the student's work associated with the general field of Engineering Technology.
 Students initially submit a preliminary outline of their report for assessment and approval by a tutor familiar with the technological area.
 The final report is analyzed and assessed for accuracy and form of presentation by the tutor and the Communications Department.

-Please contact department for approval at 604-431-4969 or email@example.com prior to registering.
-Please note that the above price is for tuition only; textbooks (if required) are additional.
+For registration approval, please contact the Department at email@example.com.
+Please note that the above price is for tuition only; textbooks are additional.
 Course materials are available in D2L: https://learn.bcit.ca/ Textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance/

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 Upon successful completion, the student will be able to: